Knot Ajaw

-Knot Ajaw was a king of the Maya city-state Caracol in Belize, a successor of his father Yajaw Te' K'inich II.
-He reigned AD 599-613>.
+Knot Ajaw was king of the Maya city-state Caracol in Belize from 599 to 613 A.D., and is also known as Ruler IV, Ahaw Serpent and Flaming Ahaw.

-Name

 Ajaw (Ahaw) means "king" or "ruler" in Mayan.
-This king is also known as Ruler IV, Ahaw Serpent and Flaming Ahaw.
+Knot Ajaw succeeded his father Yajaw Te' K'inich II as king.

 Biography

 Birth and family

-Knot Ajaw was the eldest son of the king Yajaw Te' K'inich II.
-His mother was Lady 1 of Caracol.
-His stepmother was Lady Batz' Ek' and his half-brother was K'an II.
+Knot Ajaw (also known as "Saak Ti' Huun") was the eldest son of King Yajaw Te' K'inich II, born on November 28, 575 to Lady 1 of Caracol and the king.
 Grandparents of Knot Ajaw were K'an I and Lady K'al K'inich (named after the Sun god).

-He was born on November 28, 575.
+Knot Ajaw's stepmother was Lady Batz' Ek' and his half-brother was K'an II.

 Reign

 He acceded on June 24, 599.
 He may have co-ruled during the last years of his father.

 Stela 6 accords a full emblem glyph to a lord named Chekaj K'inich, who is referred to as a "younger brother", presumably of Yajaw Te' K'inich; this suggests that he may have acted as a sort of "guardian uncle" to Knot Ajaw.

 His successor was his younger brother.